Programs for children

 Wildtime is a storytime session designed with blokes in mind.
 Calling all dads, uncles, grandads and big brothers!
-Held on the third Saturday of every month enjoy an adventure-themed story with your pre-school aged child followed by an outdoor activity with natural materials.
-Wildtime is held at Subiaco Library and is a pilot program running until the end of June.
+Held on the third Saturday of every month (excluding December) enjoy an adventure-themed story with your pre-school aged child followed by an outdoor activity with natural materials.
+Wildtime is held at Subiaco Library and involves a different story and activity each month!

 Children's book club

 Join Subiaco library's book club just for kids!
 The book club meets every six weeks on Monday afternoons to read the latest books chosen by club members.
 Children can join one of three age groups:

 Members receive a ten per cent discount off book club reads at Dymocks Subiaco.
 To join the children's book club email Subiaco Library's Youth Library Technician or phone 9237 9316.

 Better Beginnings is an early literacy program coordinated by the State Library of Western Australia that aims to promote the importance of reading, rhyming and talking to your baby.
 Subiaco residents with children aged one year and under can collect a free book and parent kit from the library if they have not already received one from their local community child health nurse.

 Sue Bee's Reading Hive is a fun way to encourage reading among year one children and recognises the importance of developing literacy skills to assist with their future.
 Reading Hive members receive a stamp on their reading hive card each time they visit the library and borrow library material.
 After ten visits members are rewarded with a book that is theirs to keep.